For many men, baldness is something caused by a genetic sensitivity to something known as dihydrotestosterone (DHT) .

 Although there are a few initial studies that seem to prove that some natural DHT blockers are effective at helping hair loss, there is not enough conclusive evidence to prove that they perform better than some of the most popular drugs.

-None of these ingredients will be able to completely cure hair loss either, they will only block the DHT and slow or prevent hair loss for the period that you’re using them.
+None of these ingredients, which are promoted in DHT blocking shampoo, will be able to completely cure hair loss either, they will only block the DHT and slow or prevent hair loss for the period that you’re using them.